 It is important that you relay this story in fits and starts, interrupting yourself with lengthy passages about “shadowy” hints and the “unbelievable,” “overwhelming” conclusions that you were reluctantly forced to make after years of painstaking research.
 Mention how these conclusions defy the consensus of conventional historians, yet you cannot stop yourself from going wherever the evidence may lead.
 Scholars may scorn and mock you, they may even get angry — but no sacrifice is too great for the truth!

-The prophecy: I leave the actual content of the prophecy to your imagination.
+I leave the actual content of the prophecy to your imagination.
 Probably you don’t want to be too explicit about it.
 Leave something to the readers’ imagination, and you’ll be amused at the conclusions they will form on their own.
-Something like:
+You’ll probably hear something like:

 “China is going to rule the whole world, and they’re going to give America back to the Indians!
 It’s an ancient prophecy!”